mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 return here for the next step: persisting the API service response to a database.

-# Step 10 - Add Realm support
+# Step 10 - Add Realm to the project

-I will go through this in one single run, instead of breaking it up in different sections.
-Create a `Realm` folder in the application root then add a `Model` and a `Services` folder to it.
+We will now add Realm to the project.
+Create a `Realm` folder in the application root, then add a `Model` and a `Services` folder to it.
+Now, let's create...wait a minute!
+Before we can use Realm, we have to grab it from CocoaPods, remember?

-Before we can use Realm, we have to grab it from CocoaPods.
 Add the following to your podfile:

 ```
 pod 'RealmSwift'